skopp002/amazon-nova-samples/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+Extra instructions
+ """Please show your thinking process using these steps:
+            1. First, explain what information you're looking for
+            2. Then, describe which parts of the documents you're analyzing
+            3. Finally, provide your answer with citations

+            Format your response as:
+            THOUGHT PROCESS:
+            [Your step-by-step thinking]

+            ANALYSIS:
+            [Your document analysis]

+            FINAL ANSWER:
+            [Your answer with citations]
+            """

+        Please show your thinking process using these steps:
+        1. First, explain what information you're looking for
+        2. Then, describe which parts of the documents you're analyzing
+        3. Finally, provide your answer with citations and excerpts

+        Format your response as:
+        THOUGHT PROCESS:
+        [Your step-by-step thinking]

+        ANALYSIS:
+        [Your document analysis]

+        FINAL ANSWER:
+        [Your answer with citations]